A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 5. Interoperability testing
 6. Receive acknowledgment of meeting the Peppol Authority Specific Requirement

-If you have questions on the process prior to submitting an expression of interest contact the Australian Peppol Authority via eInvoicing@ato.gov.au.
+If service providers have questions or would like a meeting to discuss the accreditation steps reach out to eInvoicing@ato.gov.au.

 ## 1. Submit an expression of interest